-Every year Holy Cross Hospital volunteers give hundreds of hours of their time towards complementing the services we provide to patients.
+Every year volunteers at Holy Cross Hospital give hundreds of hours of their time towards complementing the services we provide to patients.
 We are truly grateful for all that they do to enhance the lives of patients.

 Being on the border of three counties, we find that we attract volunteers from Surrey, Hampshire and West Sussex.
 Our volunteers cover a wide range of age groups.
 Some people volunteer on an ad hoc basis while others come in on a more regular basis.

 What might a volunteer be asked to do

 - Supporting patients to engage with activities such as art, music, gardening, quizzes and puzzles for leisure or as therapy or rehabilitation.

 - Driving a minibus to take patients shopping, visits to the theatre or the seaside bungalow at Selsey.

 We hold regular volunteer evenings so you can get to know other volunteers, swap experiences and learn new skills and knowledge.